MWSandbox/docs/certifications/AZ-700-notes.md

   - Encryption settings (phase 1 / 2), IPSec SA lifetime in KB and seconds
 - Virtual network gateway provides a health endpoint via https on port 8081
   - Requires at least /27 subnet
+- Reset VPN connections if only some VPN tunnels are losing connectivity

 # ExpressRoute
 - Onprem network connected to network provider edge location with dedicated line